yishnu96/kashi/format.md

 #### Worship

 - **Significance of Worship**: Darshan of Adi Keshav cleanses sadness, bestows happiness, and grants mukti.
 Worship integrates Sangameshwar at the Varuna–Ganga Sangam, conferring moksha as per Kashi Khanda.
 - **Pooja Procedure**: Perform snan or achamana at Padodaka Tirtha (Varuna–Ganga confluence), take darshan of Sangameshwar in the complex, and then offer prayers to Adi Keshav as per Vaishnava paddhati within the temple timings.
+(Keep things Crisp)

 #### Location